dumitrugutu/EmojiScene/README.md

 # EmojiScene

-A fun drag and drop emoji app for iPad.
+A fun drag and drop iOS emoji app from Stanford Univerity.